cozy/cozy-dev/README.md

 ## License

-Cozy Manager is developed by Cozy Cloud and distributed under the GPL v3 license.
+Cozy Manager is developed by Cozy Cloud and distributed under the LGPL v3 license.

 ## What is Cozy?